jacobsologub/gif2webp/README.md

 ### convert (options, callback)

-The first is an `options` object.
+The first argument is an `options` object.
 The only required option is `source`, this should be a `Buffer` containing the gif data; all others are optional.

 * `source` - The gif `Buffer`.
 * `lossy` - Encode image using lossy compression `Boolean`.